jonthorell/RetroLoversUnited/README.md

 # Testing

 Testing has been done manually in selecting the different menu entries, trying to get an unauthorized user getting the possibility to edit something, and trying to get user
 A to be able to edit/delete something belonging to user B, among other things.
-Further details in subheadings but as a general rule I have not been able to trigger errors of that sort but get the proper error message as expected.
+I have not been able to trigger errors of that sort but get the proper error message as expected.

 ## Lighthouse